BadaWy0003/Server-Status-Dashboard/README.txt

 4. **Deployed on Vercel**:
    - The project is live and deployed on **Vercel**.
-   - You can access it here: [https://server-status-dashboard-lemon.vercel.app/] (https://server-status-dashboard-lemon.vercel.app/).
+   - You can access it here: [https://server-status-dashboard-lemon.vercel.app/](https://server-status-dashboard-lemon.vercel.app/).

 ---

-**Implementation Overview**:
+***Implementation Overview:

 Authentication
 - Users can log in using either email/password or Google sign-in.